 Select one section of the wire wreath to start in.

 Feed the beginning end through the wreath as shown above.

 Leave a little loose end to tuck in or you can wire it to the wreath with a little floral wire in the back.

 Over the outer ring, under the next, over the next, and under to finish.

 This is the technique we are using throughout.

 I am showing it to you tightly so you can see how this will work, when you do this, you will be actually pulling out the burlap a bit to give it to that bubble effect that we are going for.

-4. When you run out of burlap (it should be when you are about halfway through covering the wreath), tuck the end towards the back and pick up where you left off.
+When you run out of burlap (it should be when you are about halfway through covering the wreath), tuck the end towards the back and pick up where you left off.

-You can trim any of the pieces down that were wired to help your wreath lay more flush to your door.
+You can trim any of the pieces down that were wired to help your wreath lay more flush to your front door.